 Mother, entrepreneur and humanitarian, Cleopatra Vaughn, discovered early on the importance of a tight knit family and community support to maintain a healthy and positive lifestyle.
 Being molded by circumstances present in her daily life, Cleopatra was led down a path that could have destroyed her.
-Although Cleopatra served time in prison, she was determined not to wallow in pity for herself, but rather use her experiences to create a more positive future for herself and her family.
-The unfortunate situations that took Cleopatra away from her three children, Maurice, Idasia and Jazneen, now 20, 15 and 10 respectively, offered a way for her to reach out to others in the same predicament she found herself in many years ago.
-Having been in an environment where many friends, peers and family members were confined to jails and prisons, she knows firsthand what having support from the outside means.
-Various factors including distance, rising gas costs and inoperable vehicles keep those who are concerned with the welfare of their imprisoned loved ones from being able to spend time and share love with them.
+She was determined not to wallow in pity for herself, but rather use her experiences to create a more positive future for herself and her family.
+The unfortunate situations that distinct Cleopatra away from her three children, offered a way for her to reach out to others in the same predicament she found herself in many years ago.
+Having been in an environment where many friends, peers and family members were confined to being incarcerated, dealth or simply not being involved, she knows firsthand what having support from the outside means.
+Various factors including distance, rising gas costs and inoperable vehicles keep those who are concerned with the welfare of their imprisoned or missing loved ones from being able to spend time and share love with them.

-On A Journey Transportation, LLC was founded in 2013 in Columbus, Georgia.
-The mission of On A Journey Transportation is to provide those with loved ones who are incarcerated the ability to see them.
-The service provides transportation to and from surrounding jails and prison during visitation allowances.
-On A Journey Transportation was a service laid on Cleopatra’s heart to help keep the lines of communication open between inmates and their loved ones, as well as, let the inmates know they are not forgotten.
-In addition, Cleopatra founded Judge Not, Incorporated, a non-profit organization committed to empowering the lives of previously incarcerated parents, their children and ultimately their communities.
-This community outreach provides children with educational and recreational activities needed to foster positive relationships with their incarcerated parents and promote positive self-esteem.
-There should be no surprise that this young lady has been empowered through On A Journey Transportation and Judge Not Inc to tell her own story, in her own way.
+Cleopatra founded Judge Not, Incorporated, a non-profit organization was founded in 2013 in Columbus, Georgia.
+The mission of Judge Not, Inc. is to provide those children who feel alone, a village.
+Judge Not, Inc. was a service laid on Cleopatra’s heart to help keep the lines of communication open between inmates and their loved ones, as well as, let the inmates know they are not forgotten.
+This community outreach provides children with educational and recreational activities needed to foster positive relationships with their incarcerated or missing parents and promote positive self-esteem.
+There should be no surprise that this young lady has been empowered through Judge Not Inc to tell her own story, in her own way.
 Each day, while being present in the lives of her children, she proves to them that hard work pay off.
 Cleopatra also seeks to encourage and inspire her children to pursue their goals while making an indelible stamp in her community at large.

 Judge Not is a non-profit organization committed to empowering the lives of previously incarcerated parents, their children and ultimately, their communities.
 We provide children with educational and recreational activities needed to foster positive relationships with their incarcerated parents and promote their self-esteem.
 We not only target children of incarcerated parents, we also aim to reach any child that has an absent parent in their lives due to death or absenteeism.
 JudgeNot realizes the negative effects on self-esteem, self-worth, and self-motivation that a missing parent can have on a child.
 The reason that children are the main target for this non-profit organization is because JudgeNot believes that children are the future.
 Not only are they our future, but it takes a village to raise a child.
 Community parenting can be a great and strong tool in regards to changing the lives of others.
 JudgeNot acts as a leader for the village and takes on the role and responsibility for supplying children with the tools they need to have a promising childhood and ultimately have the skills needed to have a promising future and live up to their potential.
 JudgeNot does not focus on the negative circumstances that affect the children on a daily basis, but instead JudgeNot brings to light the positive attributes that each individual child is in possession of and illuminates that light to shine as bright as possible.
 The brighter the child is allowed to shine, the easier they will be able to show their world their light and make a change -everything starts from the inside.
 Everything starts with us.